rhomobile/rhomobile-docs/docs/en/edge/guide/runtime_config.md

 **Configuration Identifier**: REGEXFILE<br>
 **Possible Values**: Fully qualified path to file defining the regular expressions (case sensitive)<br>
 **Platforms**: Windows Mobile/CE<br>

+###FunctionKeysCapturable
+**Applies to Windows Mobile and Windows CE only; disabled by default**.

+Determines behavior of Function keys on Windows Mobile and Windows CE devices.
+When enabled, F-keys on WM/CE devices are capturable using the [Key Capture API](/api/keycapture).
+When disabled, keys revert to the device's default behavior. **This setting is not specific to an application.
+When enabled, settings are applied globally to the device**.

+**Configuration Identifier**: FUNCTIONKEYSCAPTURABLE<br>
+**Possible Values**: 0 - 'F keys' not capturable, 1 - 'F keys' capturable<br>
+**Platforms**: Windows Mobile/CE<br>

 ###PluginFile